top of page

-A large part of our research has been to investigate how exposure to sublethal concentrations of pesticides (typically encountered in the wild) affects bees.
-We study effects at multiple biological levels of organisation, from gene function to bee physiology, behaviour and foraging performance and how together this translates to impacts on colony development and fitness.
+A large part of our research has been to investigate how exposure to sublethal concentrations of pesticides (typically encountered in the wild) affects insect pollinators.

-Using bumblebees and a focal study system, our projects have included looking at the effects of pesticide exposure on:
+Using bumblebees as a focal study system, our projects have included looking at the effects of pesticide exposure on:

 1) Gene expression